altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065a/tsn/rgmii-hvio/ug-tsncfg2-agx5e-pdk-rgmii-hvio-065a.md

 ## User Flow

-There are two ways to test the design based on use case.
+There are two ways to test the design based on use case
     <a id="UserFlow1"></a>

 * User Flow 1: Testing with [Prebuilt Binaries](https://releases.rocketboards.org/2026.04/tsn-rgmii-hvio/agilex5_dk_a5e065ab32aea_tsn-rgmii-hvio/).
+Next steps is [Programming the binaries](#programming-the-binaries)

     <a id="UserFlow2"></a>

 * User Flow 2: Testing Complete Flow.
+Start from [Tools Download and Installation](#tools-download-and-installation).

 | User Flow | Description | Required for [Userflow#1](#UserFlow1) | Required for [Userflow#2](#UserFlow2) |
 | --- | --- | --- | --- |